 The focus of both of these grants is to prioritize those students experiencing disabilities and other student communities who have been historically underserved.
 Recipients of these grant funds are encouraged to use these funds to reduce or remove barriers to student participation for these groups.
 These funds are designed to continue the equity work started in 2021 and continue to mitigate the impacts of the pandemic on those student communities most affected.

-For questions regarding these programs, please view the
+For questions regarding these programs, please refer to the Summer Learning Grants FAQs or email the

-Summer Learning team.
+Summer Learning Grants team.